Singapore cable car crash: Rescue operations

 The Singapore Police Force, the Singapore Fire Service (now Singapore Civil Defence Force) and all three services of the Singapore Armed Forces (SAF) were involved in the all-night rescue operation.
 It was headed by Philip Yeo, then Second Permanent Secretary (Defence).
 The overall operation was directed by Colonel Lee Hsien Loong, later the Prime Minister of Singapore.

 There were fears that the oil rig could drift further and cause more damage.
 The problem was worsened by a combination of strong currents and the rising tide (high tide was at 11 pm).
 To prevent the rig from moving, four tugs put lines aboard and worked to and fro in the water to keep the rig steady in the water.

 The Naval Diving Unit of the Republic of Singapore Navy was assigned to conduct the underwater search for the passengers in the two cabins which had plunged into the sea.
 It took the unit three hours before they recovered four bodies from the cabins.

-On land, the Army established an operations HQ and medical facilities at the wharf-side.
+On land, the Army established an operations headquarters and medical facilities at the wharf-side.

-In the air, the 120 Squadron of Republic of Singapore Air Force was tasked to rescue the people who were still trapped in the four cabins, as the cabins could not be moved along the remaining cables.
+In the air, 120 Squadron of the Republic of Singapore Air Force was tasked to rescue the people who were still trapped in the four cabins, as the cabins could not be moved along the remaining cables.
 Though an extremely risky measure, it was considered the fastest and safest way as the cabins might have plunged into the sea at any moment.

 The first Bell 212 Twin-Huey Search and rescue helicopter from the squadron (call sign Rescue One Zero) was piloted by Lieutenant Kao Yit Chee, fitted with floodlights, approached the first stranded cabin and despite the strong winds and danger, the winch operator – Staff Sergeant Ramasamy Veerappan winched down the winchman – Lance Corporal Phua Kim Hai.
 He was blown off on the first attempt but on the second attempt, he reached the door of the cabin, unlocked it and went inside.
 He came out with the first passenger strapped to his body by a harness.
 The winch operator pulled both of them to safety.

 The riskiest rescues were undertaken by Royal Australian Navy Lieutenant Geoff Ledger, who was on loan to RSAF to help train helicopter pilots.
 Despite the windy condition encountered above the harbour and the strong downwash of the rescue helicopter's main rotors, he managed to pilot the second Bell 212 rescue helicopter close above the cars to allow winchman Lance Corporal Selvanathan Selvarajoo to enter two cabins hanging only by their towline.
 Overall, the entire rescue mission took three and a half hours in darkness and high wind conditions.